kalashnikxvxiii/Limited-Spectator/wiki/For-Server-Admins.md

 ## 📌 Version Notice for Admins

-**Current Stable Version: v1.1.1**
+**Current Stable Version: v1.2.1**

-This guide covers Limited Spectator v1.1.1 with full configuration support.
+This guide covers Limited Spectator v1.2.1 with full configuration support.
 All configuration examples are available in `config/limitedspectator-common.toml` and can be hot-reloaded with `/reload`.

-**Legacy versions** (v1.0.2, v1.1.0-beta): If using older versions, upgrade to v1.1.1 for configuration support.
+**Legacy versions** (v1.0.2, v1.1.0-beta, v1.1.1): If using older versions, upgrade to v1.2.1 for the latest features and security updates.

 ---